rstudio-education/glossRy/README.md

 **Vectorize**: to write code so that operations are performed on entire vectors, rather than element-by-element within loops.

+**Vignette**: a long-form guide used to provide details of a package beyond the README.md or function documentation.

 **Whitespace**: The space, newline, carriage return, and horizontal and vertical tab characters that take up space but don't create a visible mark.
 The name comes from their appearance on a printed page in the era of typewriters.